-Stefan Matile is a Full Professor in the Department of Organic Chemistry at the University of Geneva, a founding member of the National Centre of Competence in Research (NCCR) Chemical Biology and the NCCR Molecular Systems Engineering, and an ERC Advanced Investigator.
-He is the co-author of more than 240 publications, many in top journals (43 JACS, etc), and has delivered more than 220 lectures all over the world.
-Many of the more than 75 students he has trained so far (PhD, postdoc) are now active in academia (50%; in Australia, Canada, China, Eritrea, France, Germany, India, Japan, Lituania, Pakistan, Spain, Switzerland, USA, etc), and in industry.
-Educated at the University of Zurich (PhD, with Wolf Woggon) and Columbia University in New York (postdoc, with Koji Nakanishi), he started his independent academic career as an Assistant Professor at Georgetown University, Washington DC, before moving to Geneva.
+Stefan Matile is a Full Professor in the Department of Organic Chemistry at the University of Geneva, a founding member of the National Centre of Competence in Research (NCCR) Chemical Biology and a founding member of the NCCR Molecular Systems Engineering.
+He currently holds a CH-ERC Advanced Grant (2022) and an SNSF Excellence Grant (2021, by invitation).
+In 2010, he became an ERC Advanced Investigator, in 2017 an SNSF Level-1 Investigator.
+He is the co-author of more than 360 publications, many in top society-based journals (65 JACS/Au, etc), and has delivered over 300 lectures all over the world.
+About half of the more than 120 junior researchers he has trained so far (PhD, postdoc) are now active in academia (China, France, Germany, India, Italy, Japan, Lithuania, Spain, South Korea, USA, etc); others preferred a career in industry (Firmenich, Roche, Novartis, Nestle, Siegfried, DuPont, Bachem, BASF, JT, etc), or elsewhere.
+Educated at the University of Zurich (PhD, with Wolf Woggon) and Columbia University in New York (postdoc, with Koji Nakanishi), he started his independent academic career as an Assistant Professor at Georgetown University, Washington DC, before moving to Geneva

 Web of Science ResearcherID AFL-7826-2022

 Video Portrait (UGe, on the occasion of SNSF-ERC Advanced Grant, 2022)